photography-mismasphotography-mismasphotography-mismasphotography-mismas

 Boudhanath Stupa, bracketing, Canon EOS 5D Mk4

-Very soon after I made a couple of HDR long exposure shoots I was already circling clockwise along with devotees chanting the “Om Mani Padme Hum”
+Shortly after finishing a few HDR long exposure shoots, I found myself moving clockwise alongside devotees chanting the “Om Mani Padme Hum”.

 prayer flags, lomography, petzval, 58mm, Canon EOS 5D Mk4

-All religious traditions are highly treasured and certainly impossible to overlook.
+All religious traditions are highly valued and certainly should not be ignored.

 monks, Boudhanath Stupa, Canon EOS 5D Mk4